By Stratis Georgiou – a Concerned Orthodox Christian

 To provide some additional background for my statement about who the heck am I to write this article, let me first say that I am a nobody.
 I am a simple, Orthodox Christian man who is trying to be watchful in the age in which I live.

-My intention, by writing this article, is to express concern, as a watchful Orthodox Christian, about the actions and writings of AB Elpi, which continue to remain unchecked by The Phanar.[v]
-On the contrary, the continuing silence about this US Hierarch’s endorsements of un-Orthodox things from Ecumenical Patriarch Bartholomew (or EP Bart, as I call him in my publications) is actually deafening to some of us.
+My intention in writing this article is to express concern, as a watchful Orthodox Christian, about the actions and writings of AB Elpi, which continue to remain unchecked by The Phanar.[v]
+In fact, the continuing silence about this US Hierarch’s endorsements of un-Orthodox things from Ecumenical Patriarch Bartholomew (or EP Bart, as I call him in my publications) about AB Elpi’s shenanigans is actually deafening to some of us.

 My answer, as nobody special, is this: